List of characters in mythology novels by Rick Riordan: Sadie Kane

-Sadie Kane is one of two main protagonists and narrators; at 13 years old, she is the younger sister of Carter Kane.
+Sadie Kane is one of two protagonists and narrators; at thirteen years old, she is the younger sister of Carter Kane.
 She is left in the care of her non-magical grandparents in London after the death of their mother Ruby Kane.
 Though she is able to live a "normal" life, something her brother is occasionally jealous of, her unusual circumstances make her sometimes jealous of Carter.
 Sadie has to abruptly leave her life in London when she goes to revive the twenty-first Nome and fight Set after the god captures her father, Julius Kane.
 Sadie becomes the host of Isis in The Red Pyramid and continues to study the goddess's path throughout the series.
-She also becomes romantically involved with one of the Brooklyn House initiates Walt Stone and also with the god Anubis, though her relationship with either is not formalized until after Walt becomes the "eye" of Anubis in The Serpent's Shadow.
+She also becomes romantically involved with one of the Brooklyn House initiates Walt Stone and also with the god Anubis, though her relationship with either is not formalized until after Walt becomes the "eye" of Anubis in The Serpent's Shadow, due to this she is the only current polyamorous character in Rick Riordan's works.

 She has caramel-colored hair, fair skin and blue eyes, some traits inherited from her mother Ruby.
 Unlike Carter, Sadie is rebellious and bold and acts the part; often making snap decisions, ignoring rules, and choosing to wear clothing to display her personality (such as combat boots) rather than to conform or aid her magic.
 Her magical specialty is with spells, potions, and hieroglyphics.
 One of her favorite spells is Ha-Di, which means to destroy.

 Walt Stone

 Walt Stone is one of the twenty-first Nome's initiates, who arrives at Brooklyn House sometime between the first and second novel.
 He has dark skin and is from Seattle, where he lived with his mother.
 Walt is a sau, or charmmaker.
 In The Throne of Fire, it is revealed that Walt has inherited a deadly curse from his ancestor Akhenaten, which will kill him before reaches adulthood, as it did to his father and their famous ancestor King Tut.
 The curse progresses more quickly when he uses magic, which is why he specializes in charms and also why he begins to call on the god Anubis for guidance.
 In The Serpent's Shadow, Walt finally succumbs to the curse, but as he dies he allows himself to become the host of Anubis, whose spirit can essentially keep him alive.
 Both Anubis and Walt Stone have romantic feelings for Sadie Kane, which makes it easier for Walt to host Anubis.
-In The Staff of Serapis, Sadie tells Annabeth Chase that it's confusing dating both of them while they are merged, although she has accepted it.
+In The Staff of Serapis, Sadie tells Annabeth Chase that it is confusing dating both of them while they are merged, although she has accepted it.